akashdesale98/Deep-Learning-Master/README.md

-# DeepLearning Master
+# DeepLearningMaster

 ## Repos Aim

 To study various research papers on RNN (sequence to sequence modelling) and improving the current mathematical models on <strong>Automatic Text Summarisation</strong>(extractive + abstractive).

 * Path -
-  1. Revision of Deep Learning (basics to advance)
+  1. Revision of Deep Learning
   2. Study of various research papers and their datasets.
   3. Applying in practice.